gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 Before running the wizard, ensure you have completed steps 1, 2 and 3 and that you have the following values ready at hand:

-- Personal Access Token for YOUR GitHub user.
+- PAT for YOUR GitHub user.
 This token is used to create the Pull Request for the Reference Architecture form.
     - If you do not have one, generate a new PAT with `repo` level permissions.
 - GitHub Machine User PAT (required in all cases)
 - VCS Machine User PAT (only required if your ultimate infrastructure-live destination is NOT GitHub)